Meeting Location and Time:

 If you have any questions about the AOH, Please feel free to contact the following members of the Carrigan Divsion below:

-In 1885 Father Carrigan was appointment pastor of St. Patrick's Parish in Denver by Bishop Machebeuf.
+In 1885 Father Carrigan was appointed pastor of St. Patrick's Parish in Denver by Bishop Machebeuf.
 Carrigan, an Irishman born and trained in New York, had come to Colorado after his ordination.
 A capable and outspoken priest, he had served at St. Mary's in Breckenridge, St. Mary's in Denver, and as pastor of St. Ann (Annunciation) parish before coming to St. Patrick's.

 This young priest proved to be an able and popular pastor.
 He paid off the parish debt and, in 1889, enlarged the church and school.
 Father Carrigan aggressively boosted church attendance by urging his flock to bring non-Catholic friends to Mass each Sunday.
 Non-Catholics were also welcome in the church's public reading room.